livenpay/documentation/Liven-FAQ.md

 Interesting in working with Liven?
 Have a browse through our open positions.

 If you have any questions and don't want to discuss them on our Telegram, feel free to email [info@liven.com.au](mailto:info@liven.com.au)

-## What is the KYC procedure?
-All participants of the token sale will be subject to Know Your Client (KYC) and Anti-Money-Laundering (AML) checks by Liven.
-These checks will establish the identity and residency of all contributors, and will require contributors to submit identification documents.
-Contributors who fail the KYC checks will be forbidden from taking part in the ICO (any contributions already made will be refunded).

-## When should I pass the KYC procedure?
-You can pass the KYC procedure at any time before taking part in the ICO.

 ## I want to get in touch with someone from the team, how can I do that?
 If you have any enquiries you can email us at [info@liven.com.au](mailto:info@liven.com.au) or alternatively you can join the conversation on Telegram (https://t.me/livenpay)